MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/2-what-is-azure-data-lake-storage.md

 ## Azure Data Lake Storage definition

 Azure Data Lake Storage is a cloud-based, enterprise data lake solution engineered to store massive amounts of data in any format and to facilitate big data analytical workloads.
-You can use Azure Data Lake Storage to capture data of any size, type, and ingestion speed in a single location for easy access and analysis using a variety of frameworks.
+You can use Azure Data Lake Storage to capture data of any type and ingestion speed in a single location for easy access and analysis using a variety of frameworks.

 > [!NOTE]
 > The current implementation of Azure's data lake storage service is Azure Data Lake Storage Gen2.
 You might notice references to the previous implementation, Azure Data Lake Storage Gen1, which is scheduled to be retired on February 29, 2024.